snlpatel001213/snlpatel001213_old.github.io/_posts/2017-07-08-String-Matching-using-Convolution-Networks.md

 ---
 layout: post
-title: "String Matching using Convolution Networks"
+title: String Matching using Convolution Networks
-img: stringMatching.png # Add image post (optional)
 date: 2017-07-9 12:54:00 +0300
 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
-tag: [keras, GPU, Python, Machine Learning Advance]\
+tag: [keras, GPU, Python, Machine Learning Advance]
+img: stringMatching.png
 comments: true
 share: true
 ---